 This annual competition allows middle and high school teams to compete for recognition and scholarships by demonstrating their knowledge of environmental science and natural resource management.
 Franklin County teams compete against teams from schools in eleven Soil & Water districts (Area IV).
 If they are successful at the Area level, they go on to compete at the State Envirothon.
 The winning high school team at state level will progress to the National Envirothon.
-In 2015, this is due to be held in Springfield, Missouri.

 Resource Conservation Workshop

 The District sponsors one or two students each year to attend the Resource Conservation Workshop at NCSU campus in Raleigh.
 The workshop is open to 9th, 10th, & 11th grade students.
 High School Seniors are not eligible to apply.
 The five day residential workshop involves hands on activities and study areas related to natural resources and environmental subjects.
 Awards and scholarships can be won by any of the 100+ students displaying, among other categories, high academic achievement.
 To get a better idea of the workshop, please take a look at this video, produced by Durham Soil & Water Conservation District.

 APPLICATIONS DUE TO FRANKLIN SOIL AND WATER DISTRICT BY May 1, 2019

 For over 30 years Franklin Soil & Water Conservation District has participated in the North Carolina Association of Soil & Water Districts conservation contest.
 The contest theme (excluding the Bookmark Contest) is determined by the North Carolina Association.Theme will always focus on agricultural, urban and local conservation subjects and rotate each year.
 Information is sent to each school early in the fall.
 The poster contest is open to 3rd, 4th and 5th grade students.
 The essay and power-point contests are open to 6th grade.